gfixler/inputomata/README.markdown

   they realize their computer doesn't own them, and they can just get up and leave whenever they want.
 * Because the entirety of the interaction takes place in a TimL loop/recur, no changes need to be made to Vim, e.g. no mappings are set/changed.
+This is all purely functional, for some impure value of "purely."

 ### Getting started

 This plugin is set up in the standard Vim fashion.
-Masochists can install it manually, others may use Pathogen, Vundle, NeoBundle, etc...
+Masochists can install it manually; others may use Pathogen, Vundle, NeoBundle, etc...

 I recommend installing [pathogen.vim][], then copying and pasting this (you know where):